 GUARANTEED ISSUE BURIAL INSURANCE

-Guaranteed issue burial insurance does not require a medical exam or any health question.
-You will be approved regardless of your medical condition if you satisfy the age requirement.
+Guaranteed issue whole insurance does not require a medical exam or any health question.
+Regardless of your medical condition, you will be approved if you satisfy the age requirement.

 A guaranteed issue plan has a two-year waiting period.
 If you pass away during the first two years, the company will refund all your premiums plus 7-10% interest.

-When you live beyond the waiting period, the company will pay the 100% death benefit.
+The company will pay the 100% death benefit when you live beyond the waiting period.
 However, the full cash benefit will be paid for accidental death, even during the waiting period.

 Guaranteed issue insurance is your only option for coverage if you have any of the following medical conditions: